 CJC Degree Programs

-You’ll work with a faculty of artist-educators in an in-depth program of jazz study and performance based on a 100% jazz-relevant curriculum, from core music courses to general studies requirements, a program focused on transforming students into professionals, musicians into artists.
+Students work with a faculty of artist-educators in an in-depth jazz-centric curriculum – from core music courses to general studies requirements.

-CJC’s Blue and Green Ensembles provide advanced instrumentalists with an opportunity to strengthen musicianship skills, develop artistic sensibility, and serve as our jazz ambassadors.
+CJC’s Blue, Green and Red Ensembles provide advanced instrumentalists with an opportunity to strengthen musicianship skills, develop artistic sensibility, and serve as CJC jazz ambassadors.

-CJC Associate of Arts Instrumental Track students enjoy multiple opportunities throughout the year to tour and compete in various jazz festivals across the country and around the world, including domestic stops at festivals in Monterey, Reno, El Cerrito and the Next Generation Jazz Festival and international performances in Montreux, Umbria, Scotland and Singapore
+Students in the CJC Associate of Arts Instrumental Track enjoy multiple opportunities throughout the year to tour and compete in various jazz festivals across the country and around the world, including domestic stops at festivals in Monterey, Reno, El Cerrito and the Next Generation Jazz Festival and international performances in Montreux, Umbria, Scotland and Singapore.

 Recording opportunities are also offered year-round to CJC instrumentalists, with access to some of the world’s foremost recording facilities.